xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 Netflow is used to create a statistical view of the flow matrix from the router or line card perspective.

 In a chassis, Netflow activities will be performed at the line card level and will involve the NPU (for instance Qumran-MX, Jericho or Jericho+) and the Line Card CPU.
-Aside the configuration and show commands, nothing will be performed at the Route Processor level.
+Aside from the configuration and show commands, nothing will be performed at the Route Processor level.

 Before jumping into the Netflow specifics, let’s describe some key internal parts of an NCS5500 line card or system.

 Two internal “networks” exist and interconnect the various elements:
 - the EOBC network (for "Ethernet Out-of-Band Channel” used for inter-process communication
 - the EPC network (for "Ethernet Protocol Channel”) for all the punted packets.

+**Note:** the fixed-form systems like NCS5501(-SE), NCS55A1-24H, NCS55A1-36H(-SE)-S, we don't have similar internal design, you will not be able to use the "admin show controller switch xxx" CLI.
+It's valid for NCS5504, NCS5508 and NCS5516 chassis but also for NCS5502(-SE) systems.
+{: .notice--info}

 <div class="highlighter-rouge">
 <pre class="highlight">